alxklk/Scinc/README.md

 Syntactical and semantical subset of C++.
 Can be embedded in another applications or run by interpreter.
 Scinc program is correct C++ program and thus can be compiled into native code without changes.

 Current VM realization runs on own virtual processor and virtual address space.
 Speed is about 9-11 host CPU clock cycle per VM opcode.
 On modern 4.5 GHz desktop CPU it is ~500 million vm opcodes per second.
+It is enough for realtime audio synthesis, or even for simple realtime sound processing (record from microphone -> FFT -> frequency domain manipulation -> reverse FFT -> playback), there are some examples in examples/sound folder.
+Performance critical and low level functionality can be developed as external  module (.so or .dll) and dynamically linked at runtime.
+As an example, see microphone input functionality in external dynamic libs.

 ## Motivation